-Public participation events therefore provide an opportunity for political leaders in all three spheres to intensify interactive communication around the Programme of Action (PoA) and other government activities.
+Public participation events therefore provide an opportunity for political leaders in all three spheres to intensify interactive communication around the PoA and other government activities.

-10.2.1.
+12.2.3.
 Strategising for public participation communication

 A public participation communication programme has to be based on a defined communication strategy.
 The strategy must clearly outline the objectives of undertaking public participation and must contain all the elements of the communication strategy as outlined in the generic framework for developing a government communication strategy.
 The communication strategy must also be accompanied by a phased action plan to facilitate monitoring of the implementation of the communication strategy.